 So let's be specific.
 How's this:

-We are unable to see what circumstances hold us back unless we allow input from trusted mentors or friends.
+We are unable to see what past circumstances hold us back unless we allow input from trusted mentors or friends.

 Fixing awkward sentences involves a lot of re-wording.
 Almost every sentence can be worded a hundred different ways, but as writers, our job is to find the best, yet simplest, wording.